rroethof/roethof.net/content/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

 * **The Arch Wiki:** The Arch Wiki is an invaluable resource, providing detailed documentation on virtually every aspect of the system.
 It's a testament to the collective knowledge of the Arch community.
 * **Active Forums and Communities:** When I encountered minor issues, a quick search on the Arch forums and Reddit communities yielded helpful solutions.
 The community is incredibly responsive and supportive.
 * **AUR and Community Packages:** The Arch User Repository (AUR) is another example of the community's contributions.
-The amount of packages available is astounding, and the PKGBUILD system is quite easy to learn.
+The amount of packages available is astounding and the PKGBUILD system is quite easy to learn.

 ### Addressing the Concerns: